 We’ve talked about branding, customer service, and advertising.
 But guess what?
 All the effort you put into these things can be wiped out if a customer has a bad experience with one of your employees.
 Even a polite employee can create a problem if he isn’t prepared or shows up late.
 As a business owner, your responsibility is to put your employees in a position to show their best work and reflect positively on your brand.
 One of the most effective ways of doing this is through smart scheduling of employees and the work they do.

 When people are put into situations where they are successful, a lot of good things happen.
 Customers see a motivated, skilled person taking their work seriously.
-That is probably the most valuable validation and will help earn you repeat business and word-of-mouth approval.
+That is probably the most valuable validation and will help earn you repeat business, referrals, and word-of-mouth approval.
 But the employee is also rewarded because he or she is doing something they are good at, and that generates a positive feedback loop that encourages them even more.
 It helps with employee retention and job satisfaction, which ultimately makes your life easier.